 Accountable Care Organization (ACO) White Paper

-NAHU has developed a white paper that examines on of the Patient Protection and Affordable Care Act’s primary cost saving measures, Accountable Care Organizations (ACO).
+NAHU developed a white paper that examines one of the PPACA’s primary cost saving measures, Accountable Care Organizations (ACO).
 Section 3022 of the legislation provides for the constructs of a program that will financially incent healthcare providers and hospital systems to offer coordinated care to Medicare beneficiaries in a cost-effective way.
 This model has the potential to dramatically transform the cost and quality of coverage in the American healthcare system.

 NAHU’s Comment Letter on Wellness Programs